The Ohio Theatre

 IN LOUDONVILLE, OHIO

-The historic Loudonville Opera House was built as the municipal hall, fire station and opera house in 1909.
+Nestled in the heart of Mohican, the historic Loudonville Opera House was built as the municipal hall, fire station and opera house in 1909.
 It continues to house the village offices, council chamber, and police department as well as the 400 seat theatre which became known as The Ohio Theatre in 1931.

 This property is listed on the